pablomolnar/rabbitmq_groovy_samples/README.md

 ### About

-Several use cases scenarios using RabbitMQ with Groovy.
+Several scenarios using RabbitMQ with Groovy.

 ### Demo